 As fate would it, I met Dr. Paavo Airola, N.D. and Dr. Richard Barmakian, N.D., (pioneers in the field of bio molecular nutrition), both of whom were destined to become my friends and health mentors.
-Meeting these doctors helped me to know what a healthy doctor- patient relationship is all about.
-It was these two doctors who prophesied that my health hardship had been preparing me to (one day) serve others with similar health issues.
+Meeting these doctors helped me to know what a healthy doctor-patient relationship was all about.
+These doctors honored me and my self-healing journey when they prophesied that my health hardship was preparing me to (one day) serve others.

 During the late 70's and early 80's, I use my newfound knowledge about food and nutrition to establish a natural foods catering service known as Gourmet Gatherings.
 Through this service, I prepared artistic gourmet food buffets for a variety of health care professionals living in my community.
 I later added Meals That Heal to my catering services, and cooked for people with special dietary needs.

 In 1989, I was awarded the top honor in a cooking contest that was sponsored by the governor of Minnesota, to promote organic food and agriculture.
 I used my $1,000 prize-winning recipe to get noticed by a California-based publisher, (formerly known as) Woodbridge Press, which then published my first cookbook "Not Milk...NUT MILKS!"
 The success of my first title led to the subsequent publication of two others, including: "Gourmet Grains: Main Dishes Made of Nature" and "Super Smoothies!
 Taste the Nectar of Life!"